5000ml narrow mouth erlenmeyer flask with flat bottom

 Hint: When you're done making a starter and want to get the stir bar out for a second starter or before you pitch, use a rare earth magnet on the outside of the flask to pull it up the side.
 While there's no harm in accidentally dumping the stir bar into the fermenter (we've all done it), you will inadvertently forget it's in there and end up pouring it down the drain when you go to clean the fermenter.
 That's why it's always good to have spares. ;)

-For complete details see our Making a Yeast Starter article.
+For complete details see our Making a Yeast Starter guide.